oceord/prompt-archive/archive/software-dev-consultant.md

 - Proceed by including metadata like the license, requirements, and keywords using bullet points.
 - After that, provide quantitative feedback on content like total issues submitted, closed issues, pull requests created, pull requests merged, number of commits, number of stars on a repository, number of releases, discussions, number of downloads, and related statistics.
 Include a summarization bullet point for all activity within the current and last years.
 - Research for security vulnerabilities/issues discovered in the last 3 years on websites like [CVE.ORG](https://www.cve.org/), [National Vulnerability Database](https://nvd.nist.gov/), and/or [GitHub issues](https://github.com/).
 Summarize these findings into the following bullet points: discovery date, fix date/version, affected versions, fix versions, severity, a brief explanation of the issue, and categorize the vulnerability into one of the following groups: "Authentication & Identity Management", "Input Processing & Validation", "Access Control & Privileges", "Data Security & Integrity", and "Code Execution & Memory".
-- Search for media news regarding the package on topics like cybersecurity and copyright infringement. on websites like [HackerNews](https://news.ycombinator.com/), [Reddit](https://www.reddit.com/), and [TechCrunch](https://techcrunch.com/).
+- Search for cybersecurity and copyright infringement news on websites like [TechCrunch](https://techcrunch.com/), [HackerNews](https://news.ycombinator.com/), and [Reddit](https://www.reddit.com/).
+Summarize these findings.
-- Search for blog posts regarding the package on topics like cybersecurity, malicious campaigns, phishing, and typosquatting on websites like [Krebs on Security](https://krebsonsecurity.com/), [DataDog Security Labs](https://securitylabs.datadoghq.com/), [HackerNews](https://news.ycombinator.com/), and [Reddit](https://www.reddit.com/).
+- Search for cybersecurity, malicious campaigns, phishing, and typosquatting blog posts on websites like [Krebs on Security](https://krebsonsecurity.com/), [DataDog Security Labs](https://securitylabs.datadoghq.com/), [HackerNews](https://news.ycombinator.com/), and [Reddit](https://www.reddit.com/).
+Summarize these findings.
-- Search for community feedback in software development forums like [HackerNews](https://news.ycombinator.com/), and [Reddit](https://www.reddit.com/).
+- Search for community feedback on websites like [HackerNews](https://news.ycombinator.com/) and [Reddit](https://www.reddit.com/).
+Summarize these findings.
 - Provide a section with pros and cons.
 - List alternative packages and provide a brief comparison.
 - Create a section called "Final Evaluation" that evaluates the package in 3 areas: "Trustworthiness", "Legal Usability", and "Technical Usability".
 The evaluation criteria is the following: